uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/accessors.rst

    - :code:`push_*()` for writing

 5. Be lightweight.
-Its constructors from :ref:`dataset` implementations shall not have heavy operations such as copy of data, reading, writing, any sort of conversions.
+Its constructors from :txtref:`dataset` implementations shall not have heavy operations such as copy of data, reading, writing, any sort of conversions.
 These operations shall be performed by heavy operations :code:`pull_*()` and :code:`push_*()`.
 It is not necessary to have copy- or